Table of Contents

 This meta-analysis confirmed that the millets evaluated have strong potential in dietary management and prevention of diabetes.
 To know more about this systematic review – Click here.

 A study was conducted by M V Hospital with 105 patients diagnosed with type-2 diabetes.
 They were grouped into two groups one group was given rice-based dosas and the other with Foxtail Millet dosas.
 It showed that in patients fed with millet-based dosas, the blood sugar level came down significantly.
 This is due to the low glycemic index of foxtail millet.

 This gives us a clear understanding that Diabetes is a global emergency and Millets have the potential to manage diabetes now let us see the benefits of millets for diabetes.

 Benefits of Millets for Diabetes:

 - Millets have a low glycemic index (GI) which means it slows down the absorption of sugar in the blood of the human body instead of rushing quickly as in the case of rice.

 - It takes more time for digestion due to the presence of high dietary fiber.

-- It keeps satiated for a longer time and doesn’t feel hunger pang between the meals.
+- It keeps satiated for a longer time and doesn’t feel a hunger pang between meals.

 - Millets are composed of complex carbohydrates which digest slowly in the body.